 Most experts consider MDMA a weak psychedelic but a strong empathogen.
 It produces feelings of euphoria, personal and interpersonal connection, and inspiration.

 Several clinical trials are currently underway exploring the medical applications of MDMA for depression, anxiety, and addiction.

 This lesser-known psychedelic is still legal in many parts of the world — such as Canada.
 It’s a relatively new drug, only invented in 2010.
 This is likely why many countries haven’t yet sought to ban the substance.

-It’s a member of the arylcyclohexylamines family of compounds, which also includes PCP and ketamine.
+MXE a member of the arylcyclohexylamines family of compounds, which also includes PCP and ketamine.
 The effects of this drug are most comparable to ketamine, but with some subtle differences.
-It lasts longer than ketamine but doesn’t hit quite as hard.
+It lasts longer than ketamine and is active at a lower dose.

 DOM (2,5-Dimethoxy-4-methylamphetamine) is an amphetamine-based psychedelic.
 It’s a member of the substituted dimethoxyamphetamines (DOx) family, which are known for their long-lasting and intensity of effects.

 This psychedelic is both stimulating and psychedelic — making it a popular option in the party scene.

 This is one of the many psychedelics created by Alexander Shulgin, which he highlighted in his book PiHKAL.